CFields651/osp_lbaasv2_heart_demo/README.md

 |   Master template that puts together a network, router, loadbalancer and instances
 |
 --my_tenant_network.yaml
-    Provisions a tenant network, subnet and router
+|   Provisions a tenant network, subnet and router
 |
 --my_tenant_InstanceWithFipAndCinderVolumeAndPoolMembership.yaml
-|   Provision and instance with a FIP and a Cinder Volume and make-believe we server
+|   Provision an instance with a FIP and a Cinder Volume and make-believe web server as a member of the lb pool
 |
 --my_tenant_lbaasv2_scaleup.yaml
-    Provisioning a loadbalancer, Listener, Pool, Members and Healthermonitor
+    Provisioning a loadbalancer, Listener, Pool, Members and Healthmonitor

 my_tenant_lbaasv2_stdalone.yaml
   This heat template creates a loadbalancer/listener/pool/members/healthmonitor from already existing tenant resoruces.
 It is intended to be a simpler example than my_tenant_lbaas_scaleup.yaml